Chinese Electric Vehicle - Marketshare & Statistics

 Policy Support

-If there’s one reason China’s EV industry has left the rest of the world playing catch-up, it’s policy.
+Policy is arguably the most impactful aspect when it comes to the domination of Chinese EVs.
 While many Western governments hesitated over incentives and infrastructure, China treated electric vehicles as a strategic national priority - backing the industry with billions in funding, tax breaks, and regulations designed to accelerate adoption.

 Between 2009 and 2023, China poured over $230 billion into subsidies and tax incentives, making EVs more affordable for consumers and giving manufacturers the firepower to scale up production.
 Buyers benefitted from direct rebates, a 10% sales tax exemption, and long-term incentives to switch from petrol to electric.